Simulation of a Heterogeneous Quantum Network: Abstract

 \section{Abstract}

 Quantum networks are expected to be \emph{heterogeneous} systems, combining distinct qubit platforms, photon wavelengths, and device timescales to achieve scalable, multiuser connectivity.
-Building and iterating on such systems is costly and slow, motivating hardware-faithful simulations to explore architecture design space and justify implementation decisions.
+Building and iterating on such systems is costly and slow, which motivates hardware-faithful simulations that explore architecture design space and justify implementation decisions.
 This paper presents a framework for simulating heterogeneous quantum networks based on SeQUeNCe, a discrete-event simulator of quantum networks.
-We introduce faithful device models for two representative platforms—Ytterbium atoms and superconducting qubits.
-On top of these models, we implement entanglement generation and entanglement swapping protocols for time-bin encoded photons that account for disparate clock rates and quantum frequency conversion and transducer losses/noise brought by the heterogeneity.
-Using extensive simulations, we map the rate–fidelity trade space and identify the dominant bottlenecks unique to heterogeneous systems.
+We introduce faithful device models for two representative platforms--Ytterbium atoms and superconducting qubits-- to implement entanglement generation and swapping protocols for time-bin encoded photons.
+Using extensive simulations that account for disparate clock rates and quantum frequency conversion and transduction losses/noise, we map the rate–fidelity trade space and identify the dominant bottlenecks unique to heterogeneous systems.
 The models are open source and extensible, enabling reproducible evaluation of future heterogeneous designs and protocols.